-Early Design Guidance Pilot
+Early Design Guidance Consultations

 Three City Light employees having a conversation over construction design plans.

-An Early Design Guidance (EDG) meeting is your opportunity to ask questions, understand the feasibility of your electrical design ideas, and gain insight into City Light’s process, including technical considerations.
+An Early Design Guidance (EDG) consultation is your opportunity to ask questions, understand the feasibility of your electrical design ideas, and gain insight into City Light’s process, including technical considerations.
 You should request this meeting before you submit an application for electric service connection.

 During the EDG, City Light will discuss the possible design ideas, system limitations (if any), and service requirements.
 Please note that the project information provided is accurate as of the date of the meeting.
 City Light guidance is subject to change until a formal application for service connection is submitted.